-For the present study, we also adapt the background subtraction for each quantity.
-For the ICM pressure, the background signal is evaluated as the mean value of the pixels within an interval ranging from 8 to 10~Mpc from the center of the map.
+For the present study, we also adapted the background subtraction for each quantity.
+For the ICM pressure, the background signal is evaluated as the mean value of the pixels within an interval ranging from 8 to 10~Mpc from the centre of the map.
 This interval is chosen to remove the local environment contribution without removing signal from the cluster.
 The background is evaluated far enough from the cluster, between $\approx$ 4 and 5 $R_{vir}$, so that it does not include the filaments connected to the cluster and is subtracted from the 2D radial profile bins.
-For the electron density, the background is evaluated as the mean electron density in the range [8,10]~Mpc divided by the depth of the line of sight (22.123~Mpc in our case).
-The relative volume of the sphere in the cylinders varies at each bin, and so the volume of the background, we thus subtract it at each step of the iterative process (see Appendix \ref{appendix_algo} for scheme and details). \\
+For the electron density, the background is evaluated as the mean electron density in the [8,10]~Mpc range divided by the depth of the line of sight (22.123~Mpc in our case).
+The relative volume of the sphere in the cylinders varies at each bin, and so does the volume of the background, we thus subtracted it at each step of the iterative process (see Appendix \ref{appendix_algo} for scheme and details). \\

-The deprojection method is ran 100 times while varying the lower and upper radial bounds of the 2D radial profile.
-The lower bound is drawn from a uniform distribution in log scale in the [50,100]~kpc interval, we do the same for the upper bound in the [4,6]~Mpc interval.
-In the core of the cluster, the cells size is approximately 0.1 in log scale, so in order to avoid under-sampling at low radii we fix the minimum bin width at 0.1 in log scale.
-Given this constraint and the range, we determine the number of bins for each run.
-After deprojection, each profile is interpolated, and extrapolated at the extremities, so that they all have the same binning.
-We then calculate the mean 3D-deprojected profile, it is made of 21 bins with a 0.1 width in log scale in the interval [63.09;6309]~kpc.
+The deprojection method was run 100 times while varying the lower and upper radial bounds of the 2D radial profile.
+The lower bound is drawn from a uniform distribution in log scale in the [50,100]~kpc interval; we did the same for the upper bound in the [4,6]~Mpc interval.
+In the cluster's core, the size of the cells is approximately 0.1 in log scale, so, to avoid under-sampling at low radii, we fixed the minimum bin width at 0.1 in log scale.
+Given this constraint and the range, we determined the number of bins for each run.
+After deprojection, each profile is interpolated and extrapolated at the extremities so they all have the same binning.
+We then calculated the mean 3D-deprojected profile, which is made of 21 bins with a 0.1 width in log scale in the [63.09;6309]~kpc interval.
 The scatter around the mean profile is the standard deviation over the 100 realisations.
-The deprojection method was tested on toy models, the mean error of the method is of the order of $6\%$ for the pressure profiles and $5\%$ for the electron density profiles, this is well within the dispersion of the Monte Carlo process.\\
+The deprojection method was tested on toy models; the mean error of the method is of the order of $6\%$ for the pressure profiles and $5\%$ for the electron density profiles, which is well within the dispersion of the Monte Carlo process.\\